Niv-19/CNN_dessert_classification/assignment.md

 ```python
 metrics = best_model.evaluate_generator(<your code here>)
 ```
 ##### Checkpoint 1: Congratulations!
-You just created a very practical set-up for modeling with a CNN, where you can read in large datasets with ease, save the best models and monitor the progress on a tensorboard!
+You just created a very practical set-up for modeling with a ConvNet, where you can read in large datasets with ease, save the best models and monitor the progress on a tensorboard!

 #### Step 2: Transfer Model